January 14, 2025

 Schools can leverage government funding opportunities to invest in #WinAtSocial, The Social Institute’s positive and proactive approach to equipping students with the modern life skills necessary to succeed in today’s world.
 As part of their broader efforts to address student well-being and empower students to navigate social media and tech positively, #WinAtSocial has been proven to align with schools’ strategic goals, support their student’s well-being, and can be incorporated into any point of the school day.

 These creatively sourced funds from current budgets and federal aid programs assist schools in getting the resources to teach students important modern life skills that will help them navigate their tech-fueled and social media-filled world.
 Want to learn more about how investing in student well-being positively impacts academic performance?
-Check out our case study, How St. Stephen’s and St. Agnes School is empowering middle schoolers to be their best through a student-led, positive approach to social media, tech, & well-being.
+Talk to a team member today!

 The Social Institute (TSI) is the leader in empowering students by understanding students.
 Through #WinAtSocial, our gamified, peer-to-peer learning platform, we equip students, educators, and families to navigate their social world – in the classroom and beyond, online and offline – in healthy, high-character ways.
 Our unique, student-respected approach empowers and equips, rather than scares and restricts.
 We incorporate timely topics about social media, tech use, and current events that are impacting student well-being and learning. #WinAtSocial Lessons teach life skills for the modern day, capture student voice, and provide school leaders with actionable insights.
 Through these insights, students play an essential role in school efforts to support their own health, happiness, and future success as we enable high-impact teaching, meaningful family conversations, and a healthy school culture.